-Biodiversity – the diversity of habitats, species, genes and interactions – is the diversity of life.
-We develop the scientific basis required for monitoring and promoting biodiversity in Switzerland and worldwide, and model how the biodiversity could change in the future.
+Biodiversity is the diversity of life.
+We develop the scientific basis required for monitoring and promoting biodiversity in Switzerland and worldwide.

-Biodiversity – genetic diversity, species diversity, habitat diversity and the interrelationships within and between these three levels – is the basis of our existence.
-By ratifying the Rio Convention on Biological Diversity, Switzerland has undertaken to monitor, preserve and promote biodiversity.
-After all, it is only thanks to high biodiversity that ecosystems can render vital services, like clean water and stable soil.
+Biodiversity – genetic diversity, species diversity, habitat diversity and the interactions within and among these three levels – is the basis of our existence.
+After all, it is only due to high biodiversity that ecosystems can render ecosystem services, like clean water and stable soil.
 Biodiversity also contributes to our quality of life and to the recreational value of our environment.
-It is our responsibility for ethical and moral reasons to maintain species diversity as a part of biodiversity.
+It is our responsibility to maintain biodiversity.

 Measures to protect biodiversity are often costly.
 For that reason, it is important to monitor how successful they are.
 We develop methods for success monitoring and help to optimise implementation.
-We make the results of our research available for practical application and advise the federal government, cantons and other stakeholders.
+We make the results of our research available for practical application and are in active exchange with the federal government, cantons and other stakeholders.

-Biodiversity is constantly changing.
-By drawing comparisons with historical data, we can show how, on the one hand, changes in biodiversity affected ecosystems.
-On the other hand, modelling habitat changes allows us to make statements about the future development of biodiversity.
-For our models, we use biodiversity data measured in the field and in experiments, GIS data and data from remote sensing, which we evaluate with the help of automated image analysis, among other techniques.
+By drawing comparisons with historical data, we show how, on the one hand, changes in species diversity affected ecosystems.
+On the other hand, modelling ecosystem changes allows us to forecast the future development of species diversity.
+For our models, we use data measured in the field and in experiments, GIS data and data from remote sensing, which we evaluate with the help of automated image analysis, among other techniques.